-How much to spend on wedding gifts
+How much should I spend on wedding gifts?

 It depends on how close you are to the couple and your own budget.
-Della Torre says, "We see tend to guests spending within the $75-$250 range.
+Della Torre says, "We tend to see guests spending within the $75-$250 range.
 The most important thing is to be conscious of your own personal budget and not spend beyond your means."